jillian-moore/jillian-moore/README.md

 - **Tools:** Git/GitHub, RStudio, Jupyter, VS Code

 ## ⭐ Featured Projects
+- **Knight Lab: Local Coverage Tracker** — Designing a Shiny dashboard and API-based data pipeline to analyze thousands of news articles for representation and bias
 - **Regression & Classification Prediction Projects** — Built pipelines for text classification and regression tasks: data cleaning, feature engineering, model comparison, and error analysis in a competitive class leaderboard
-- **Knight Lab: Local Coverage Tracker** — Designing a Shiny dashboard and API-based data pipeline to analyze thousands of news articles for representation and bias
-- **Data Visualization Portfolio** — Produced interactive and static visualizations, performed cross-tab analysis, and created polished dashboards for communicating insights
+- **Austin Animal Shelter and Illinois Report Card Analysis Projects** — Produced interactive and static visualizations, performed cross-tab analysis, and created polished dashboards for communicating insights

 (See **Pinned** repositories on my profile for full project code and write-ups.)